bloveless/encrypted-field_type/documentation/general/configuration.md

 ### `auto_decode`

-Automatically decode the value when retreiving from the database.
+Automatically decode the value when retrieving from the database.
 The default value is `false`.